matthewkmayer/matthewkmayer.github.io/blag/content/post/rusoto-rds-walkthrough.md

 As a demo, there's a lot of best practices ignored in favor of concise code.
 An incomplete list of things that should be addresses when making a real service:

 * Lots of `unwrap()` in this sample code.
 Check for errors instead of that.
+* Use a database connection pool instead of a single database connection.
 * Deploys of a real site should use [Cloudformation](https://aws.amazon.com/cloudformation/) via [Troposphere](https://github.com/cloudtools/troposphere) for infrastructure, such as the RDS instance.
 * To deploy an actual Rocket site, use [CodeDeploy](https://aws.amazon.com/codedeploy/), [ElasticBeanstalk](https://aws.amazon.com/elasticbeanstalk/) or [Elastic Container Service](https://aws.amazon.com/ecs/) instead of copying files to an AWS EC2 instance.